Our Lady Help Of Christians Primary School

 John Therry Catholic High School

-John Therry High School is the senior (Years 7 to 12) school located next to the Church.
-The School began on February 9, 1981, with 327 students making up Years 7 to 9.
-Brother Clarence Cunningham was its first Principal.
-The official opening of the School took place on April 24, 1983, withthe School being blessed and opened by Bishop William Murray.
+John Therry Catholic High School (Years 7-12) is located next to the Church and was established in 1981 under the principalship of Brother Clarence Cunningham.
+The official opening of the School took place on April 24, 1983, with the School being blessed and opened by Bishop William Murray.

-The School is named after Father John Therry, an Irish priest who arrived in Australia in 1820 (and died in 1864).
-He was the first Catholic Priest in the Macarthur region.
+The School is named after Father John Therry who arrived in Australia on the 5th December, 1819 and was the first Catholic Priest in the Macarthur region.
 Father John Therry celebrated the first Mass in Campbelltown in 1822 and was later appointed Parish Priest of Campbelltown in September 1835 by Bishop John Bede Polding.

 Visit the John Therry Catholic High School Website